Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Conclusion

 \section{Conclusion}

-In this paper, we propose a schedule language \Name for progressive optimization of large deep learning model training. \Name decouples model execution from definition, and provides a set of schedule primitives for users to efficiently optimize the model execution.
-Apart from scheduling modules and parameters, \Name is capable of partially scheduling the computation of a model, making deep learning compilers more practical for training workloads.
-Experimental results show \Name can combine SOTA efforts to align or even outperform their performance with minimal programming effort.
+In this paper, we propose a schedule language \Name for progressive optimization of large model training. \Name decouples model execution from definition, and provides a comprehensive set of schedule primitives for users to efficiently optimize the model execution.
+Experimental results show \Name can combine existing optimizations to align or even outperform their performance with minimal programming effort. \Name also facilitates the rapid prototyping of emerging optimizations for large model training.